Home Energy Rebate Programs

 The Inflation Reduction Act included two rebate programs for home energy efficiency and home electrification projects.

-1. The Home Efficiency Rebates will range from $2,000 to $4,000 for individual households and up to $400,000 for multifamily buildings for energy efficiency retrofits.
+1. The Home Efficiency Rebates (HER) will range from $2,000 to $4,000 for individual households and up to $400,000 for multifamily buildings for energy efficiency retrofits.
 The rebate will depend on the amount of energy saved.

-Click here for the Home Energy Rebate Programs Guidance.
+Click here for the U.S. Department of Energy (DOE) Home Energy Rebate Programs Guidance.

-Program status as of September 12, 2023:
+Program status as of April 2, 2024:

 While the rebates are not yet available, consumers may be eligible for federal tax credits, the Weatherization Assistance Program, and other incentive programs.